powerhouse-inc/switchboard/frontend/README.md

 ## Production

 You can build application for production using `npm run build` and then locally preview production build via `npm run preview`.

+## Health endpoint

+Endpoint available at `/healthz` path.
+Provides response if frontend is currently running.